-We understand that there is legitimate public interest in these processes and we want to provide some clarity on what they are, and the sorts of constraints and powers that Environment Canterbury has under the RMA.
+The following questions and answers aim to provide clarity on the constraints and powers that Environment Canterbury has under the RMA.

 If there is sufficient information, and the application is formally accepted, it will then be considered against the statutory tests provided within the RMA, including the effects on the environment from the proposed activity and the degree of those effects.